top of page

 Types of Offshore Vessels

-The offshore industry employs a variety of specialized vessels for essential operations, from oil exploration to construction and maintenance.
+The offshore industry employs a variety of specialized vessels for operations, from oil exploration to construction and maintenance.
 These vessels are built to withstand harsh marine conditions, equipped with cutting-edge technology for safe and efficient operations.
 Let's delve into the primary categories of offshore vessels.

 Oil Exploration and Drilling Vessels

 Drilling vessels are crucial in the offshore oil and gas sector.
 They include drillships, semi-submersibles, and jack-up rigs, each tailored for drilling and exploring oil and gas reserves across various depths and conditions.
-Drillships propel themselves in deep waters, semi-submersibles float and operate in turbulent seas, and jack-up rigs are mobile platforms that elevate above the water on legs anchored to the seabed.

 Offshore Support Vessels